jvs/knives/README.md

 ## Finding the Shadow Banker

 - Player with **Ghost of the strong suit** is the shadow banker (secret partner)
-- If "Knives only": Player with **Ghost of Knives** is the shadow banker
+- If “Knives only”: Player with **Ghost of Knives** is the shadow banker
 - Identity revealed when Ghost is played
-- Banker may announce playing solo (but this helps defenders)
 - Banker and shadow banker combine won tricks to count coins together
 - If banker has the Ghost, they play solo (no partner)